CG80499/Attention-only-transformers/README.md

  - Copy the letter 5 back from the current letter (Heads 2 and 3)
  - Don't repeat any of the ~3 previous letters(including the current letter) (Heads 1, 4 and the direct path)

 In future, I would like to deduce more about the attention matrix directly from the weights rather via observational methods.
-The model was trained and tested on just (256+64)*10000/26^6 = 1.04% of all possible sequences.
+The model was trained and tested on just (256+64)\*10000/26^6 = 1.04% of all possible sequences.
 Yet we can be reasonably confident the (admittedly toy) network will behave as expected on in and out of distribution examples.
 (Speculation) My guess is that "anti-induction heads" emerge due to the ratio of heads to possible tokens being 4 to 6.
 Hence, the model can meaningfully improve by eliminating bad choices.
 In "trained on the internet" models, the ratio of heads to tokens is much smaller so eliminating bad choices is not very important.

+\* "Induction heads is a circuit whose function is to look back over the sequence for previous instances of the current token (call it A), find the token that came after it last time (call it B), and then predict that the same completion will occur again."
+(Quote from https://transformer-circuits.pub/2022/in-context-learning-and-induction-heads/index.html)

+\** Why are all the matrices multiplied in the wrong order?
+Because the weights are transposed in the code.
+Note that (AB)^T = (B^T)(A^T) and eigenvalues do not change under transposition.